 Our team at Frazier Behavioral Health can help siblings with processing their feelings and foster positive sibling relationships in both individual and group sessions.

-Our clinicians are in-network with Aetna, Anthem, Beacon Health, Buckeye, Caresource, Cigna, Cleveland Clinic Employee Health Plan, Evernorth, Huamana, Medicaid, Medical Mutual, Molina, Optum, and United Healthcare for ABA and Psychology.
+Our clinicians are in-network with Aetna, Anthem, CareSource, Cigna Evernorth, Cigna Medical, Cleveland Clinic Employee Health Plan, Independent Health, Medical Mutual, Meritian, Molina, OH Medicaid, Optum, Oscar, Tricare, United Healthcare Community Plan, and United Healthcare for ABA and Psychology.
 We will contact your insurance provider for prior authorization to determine your out-of-pocket costs due at the time of your appointment.